innerr/ticat/README.md

 └────────────────────────────────────────────────┘
 ...
 ```
-From the box we could see it's about to restart cluster,
+As en example, in the box it's about to restart cluster,
 the upper part has the current env key-values.

-### Dig inside the command we got, it's a flow provided by repo author
+## Dig inside the command we got
+It's a flow provided by repo author, just like `xx` we saved.

 ### Understand the flow: executing modules one by one

 Sometimes it's nice to have a preflight check,
-appending a command `+` or `-` to the sequence we got answers,
+appending a command `+` or `-` to the sequence can get the answers,
 let's check out the flow `xx` we just saved:
 ```
 $> ticat xx:-